The Battle of Gaugamela might have had a different outcome.

 Alternative Scenarios and Their Limitations:

-- Hypothetical Weapon Exchanges: While weapon exchanges between empires occurred, they typically involved familiar and adaptable armaments for prevailing warfare styles.
+- Hypothetical Weapon Exchanges: While weapon exchanges between empires occurred, they typically involved familiar, adaptable armaments suited to prevailing warfare styles.
 The unique design of the repeating crossbow might not have been readily adopted or even understood by the Achaemenid military, making its inclusion in potential exchanges unlikely.

 - Rumors and Descriptions: Even if vague rumors or descriptions about the crossbow reached India, the ambassador wouldn’t necessarily have the technical expertise to acquire or understand the intricacies for further dissemination.
 Additionally, replicating it based on hearsay would be extremely difficult.